-Research would be helpful to identify 'pressure points' to indicate the limitations of the existing systems of tenure and the needs of vulnerable groups in terms of access, use, security, affordability, location and transferability.
-This will help identify options for improving their rights without prejudicing the operation of the market as a whole, though the ability to implement any changes will depend upon the institutional capability of municipal or provincial government agencies.
-This is frequently a major impediment to the implementation of any land tenure policy, since the existing tenure status of a given land plot may be open to dispute.
-Strengthening the administrative capability of land registers is therefore a pre-condition to the establishment of efficient land markets and systems of property rights.
-Whilst this may be fully funded by user fees in the longer term, it may require subsidies for lower income applicants in the short term, together with increased incentives to administrative staff to operate more efficiently.
+The research will seek to identify 'pressure points' to indicate limitations of existing tenure systems and the needs of vulnerable groups in terms of access, use, security, affordability, location and transferability.

+It will help identify options for improving their rights without prejudicing the operation of the market as a whole, though the ability to implement any changes will depend upon the institutional capability of municipal or provincial government agencies.
+This is frequently a major impediment to the implementing any land tenure policy, since the existing tenure status of a given land plot may be open to dispute.
+Strengthening the administrative capacity of land registers is a pre-condition to establishing efficient land markets and systems of property rights.

 Finally, the increasing commercialisation of land and property markets in almost all countries will exert a powerful influence on land tenure policies and therefore housing policies.
-However, it is important to remember that every society is unique and that social and cultural needs have an equally important place in maintaining community values and a sense of identity.
+However, it is important to remember that social and cultural needs have an important place in maintaining the way that tenure systems operate.